OpenNMS-Archives/smnnepo/MINION.markdown

 ```

-* **Risk:** Initial setup requires creation or editing of this file on all Minion devices which could entail a lot of overhead on large Minion installations.
+* **Issue:** Initial setup requires creation or editing of this file on all Minion devices which could entail a lot of overhead on large Minion installations.
-* **Risk:** Credentials will likely be shared among all Minion devices unless user administration of individual Minion accounts is feasible on the OpenNMS side (jetty, activemq).
+* **Issue:** Credentials will likely be shared among all Minion devices unless user administration of individual Minion accounts is feasible on the OpenNMS side (jetty, activemq).

 * **Future:** Dynamically generate credentials for each Minion during a handshake/pairing setup process?